go-goyave/goyave/docs_src/src/guide/basics/routing.md

 userRouter := router.Subrouter("/user")
 ```

 In our application, user profiles are public: anyone can see the user profiles without being authenticated.
 However, only authenticated users can modify their information and delete their account.
 We don't want to add some redundancy and apply the authentication middleware for each route needing it, so we are going to create another sub-router.
+Sub-routers having an empty prefix are called **route groups**.
 ```go
 userRouter.Route("GET", "/{username}", user.Show, nil)
 userRouter.Route("POST", "", user.Register, userrequest.Register)